 Hosted by the White House Correspondents’ Association — the organization that represents the White House press corps — the proceeds from the annual correspondents’ dinner go toward

 scholarships and awards for aspiring journalists and those who excel in the field.
 Larry Wilmore, host of Comedy Central’s The Nightly Show was the host entertainer for the evening, and more than 2,700 politicians, members of the press, celebrities, and other luminaries were in attendance, according to the C-SPAN live broadcast.
-VIDEO
+VIDEO The White House on YouTube

 In past years,